binance-chain/docs-site/docs/api-reference/dex-api/panama-widget.md

 # Introduction

 Currently, users can't perform any actions with Panama unless their wallets are connected.
-This widget is meant to be used client-side to improve the flow of connect wallets.
+This widget is meant to be used client-side to improve the flow of connecting wallets.

 ## Connect